-The GIS-studio was established in 2003 to serve students and staff of the Institute for Biodiversity and Ecosystem Dynamics (IBED) of the University of Amsterdam and to assist them in their spatial data analysis using Geographical Information Systems (GIS) and remote sensing software.
+The GIS-studio was established in 2003 to serve students and staff to assist them in their spatial data analysis using Geographical Information Systems (GIS) and remote sensing (RS) software.

 The Global Positioning System (GPS) is a constellation of 24 satellites which circumnavigate our planet.
 GPS consist of a space segment (satellite), a control segment (ground station) and the user segment GPS receivers.
 Special GPS facilities and hand-held data acquisition units are available for use by IBED staff members and students during their field-based research.